dhbmarcos/elementa/README.md

 ```

 When the page loads, elementa.js automatically replaces every custom tag (like `<card>`) matching a template with the rendered DOM.

+Use the `id` attributes in your template to bind properties from the custom tag attributes.
+For example, the `title` attribute of `<card>` will populate the `<h1 id="title"></h1>` element inside the template.

+Use the `inner` id to render child elements inside the template at position.
+If you not specify `inner`, the children will be appended to the end of the template.

 ## Hello World Example